-The MyPlate icon is a guideline to help you eat a healthy diet by encouraging a variety of foods while getting the right amount of calories and fat.
+The MyPlate icon is a guideline to help you eat a healthy diet by encouraging a variety of foods while getting the right number of calories and fat.
 The USDA and the U.S. Department of Health and Human Services have prepared this food plate to help you select a variety of healthy foods.
 MyPlate is available for pregnant and breastfeeding women.

 The MyPlate icon is divided into 5 food group categories:

 Grains.
 Foods that are made from wheat, rice, oats, cornmeal, barley, or another cereal grain are grain products.
 Make half of your grains whole-grains.
-Examples of whole-grains include whole-wheat, brown rice, and oatmeal.
+Examples of whole-grains include whole wheat, brown rice, and oatmeal.

 Vegetables.
 Vary your vegetables.
 Choose a variety of vegetables, including dark green, red, and orange vegetables, legumes (dry beans and peas), and starchy vegetables.
 Healthier options include buying fresh, canned (low-sodium or no-salt-added versions) or plain frozen (without added sauces or seasonings) vegetables.